ducakar/TextureReplacer/README.md

 Note that all textures must be quares and have the same dimensions that are powers of two.
 Cube map textures are slow, so keep them as low-res as possible.

-Unfortunately, KSP reflective shader(s) do not support transparency.
-As a workaround for this one can put a custom shader into

-    GameData/TextureReplacer/PluginData/TextureReplacer/Visor.shader

-to override `Reflective/VertexLit` shader from KSP that is used by default.

-The reflection shader is automatically used for helmet visors with a non-transparent texture.
-This can be changed in the configuration file.

 ### Configuration File ###
 Configuration file, where several features can be enabled/disabled or tweaked, is located in